Contact us

 EU Salmon Processors Union

-ESP Union is an initiative from multiple salmon processors from Poland, Denmark, Belgium, Spain, the Netherlands, and France.
+ESP Union is an initiative supported by multiple salmon processors from all major EU based processing countries.